wildfly-extras/wildfly-camel/examples/camel-transacted-jms/README.md

 # Camel Transacted JMS example

-This example demonstrates using the camel-jms component with with WildFly Camel susbsystem to produce and consume JMS messages in a transacted session.
+This example demonstrates using the camel-jms component with WildFly Camel susbsystem to produce and consume JMS messages in a transacted session.

 In this example, a Camel route consumes files from JBOSS_JOME/standalone/data/orders and places their contents onto an in-memory HornetQ JMS queue named 'OrdersQueue'.
 A second route consumes any messages from 'OrdersQueue', converts the message body to an 'Order' entity and persists it